Local Hero (film): Soundtrack

 The film's soundtrack was written and produced by Mark Knopfler of Dire Straits.
-This has led to the popularity of the film with fans of the band.
-Knopfler has since performed an arrangement of "Going Home (Theme of the Local Hero)" as an encore at many of his concerts.
-This tune borrows some melodic riffs from traditional songs.
+This has led to the popularity of the film with fans of the band, and Knopfler has since performed an arrangement of "Going Home (Theme of the Local Hero)" as an encore at many of his concerts.
+This tune borrows some melodic riffs from traditional Scottish songs.
 In his review of the album for AllMusic, William Ruhlmann wrote:

+Knopfler re-recorded the theme with fellow guitarists including Bruce Springsteen, Brian May and Jeff Beck (credited as 'Mark Knopfler's Guitar Heroes') in aid of Teenage Cancer Trust in March 2024.
+The track peaked at #18 on the UK singles chart.

 Gerry Rafferty provided the vocals for "The Way It Always Starts" on the soundtrack.
 The album was certified a BPI silver record.

 Critical response

+The film received strongly positive reviews, except in Scotland.

 In his Chicago Sun-Times review, Roger Ebert gave the film his highest four stars, calling it "a small film to treasure".
 He gave particular praise to writer-director Bill Forsyth for his abilities as a storyteller.

 James Berardinelli gave the film three and a half stars out of four, calling it "a fragment of cinematic whimsy—a genial dramatic comedy that defies both our expectations and those of the characters".
 Berardinelli also focused on Forsyth's abilities as a storyteller, noting that the director "finds the perfect tone for this not-quite-a-fairy-tale set in a quaint seaside Scottish village named Ferness.
 By injecting a little (but not too much) magical realism into the mix, Forsyth leavens his pro-environmental message to the point that those not looking for it might not be conscious of its presence."
 Berardinelli concluded that Local Hero represents "the best kind of light fare: a motion picture that offers a helping of substance to go along with an otherwise frothy and undemanding main course".

 The New York Times critic Janet Maslin wrote, "Genuine fairy tales are rare; so is film-making that is thoroughly original in an unobtrusive way.
 Bill Forsyth's quirky disarming Local Hero is both."
 Maslin concluded:

 In Variety magazine, film critic Todd McCarthy wrote, "After making the grade internationally with the sleeper hit, Gregory's Girl, Scottish writer-director Bill Forsyth has broken the sophomore sesh jinx the only way he could, by making an even better film ...
 Given a larger canvas, director Forsyth has in no way attempted to overreach himself or the material, keeping things modest and intimate throughout, but displaying a very acute sense of comic insight."